 The parties shall discuss the parameters of their anticipated ediscovery at the Rule 26(f) conference and shall be prepared to address e-discovery at the Rule 16 scheduling conference with the court.
+It is expected that the parties will reach an agreement on how to conduct e-discovery.

-5. Expert Witness Disclosures
+4. Expert Witness Disclosures